Aliases for SENP3 Gene

 GeneCards Summary for SENP3 Gene

 SENP3 (SUMO1/Sentrin/SMT3 Specific Peptidase 3) is a Protein Coding gene.
+Among its related pathways are Gene Expression and HIF Repressor Pathways.
 GO annotations related to this gene include cysteine-type peptidase activity.
-An important paralog of this gene is SENP5.
+An important paralog of this gene is SENP1.

 UniProtKB/Swiss-Prot for SENP3 Gene